Guaranty & Liens FAQ

 The only exception to the six-month rule is when that person completely divests his or her interest prior to the date of application.
 Complete divestiture includes divestiture of all ownership interest and severance of any relationship with the business in any capacity, including being an employee (paid or unpaid).

-Is the lender going to place a lien on my business?
+Is a lien going to be placed on my business?

 Yes.
 The lender will file a UCC-1 blanket lien against your advisory business for all current and future business assets.

-What happens if the seller’s business has a lien on it when the loan closes?
+What if the seller’s business has a lien when sold?

 This will come up in the lenders lien searches.
 If there is an outstanding lien on the business/clients you’re purchasing, the bank will payoff that lien at closing if the seller does not pay it off before.
 The lender will require a payoff letter and need wiring instructions for the party holding the lien.
 Of course, the seller can payoff the lien and get a lien release before the loan closes if they choose.